How much does it cost to rent a car?

 Keep in mind: To rent a vehicle from any of the major rental car companies you must be at least 21 years old.
 Although some states allow those 20 years old to get behind the wheel, it will come with an additional cost.

 How to get the best deal on your rental car

-Although a rental car’s price is based on a range of factors, there are still a few things you can do to drive away ready for your adventure with some extra cash in your pocket.
+Although a rental car’s price is based on a range of factors, there are still a few things you can do to drive away with some extra cash in your pocket.

 Fill up the tank

-Always stop at the gas station to fill the gas tank back up to full capacity before returning it to the agency.
-This will ensure you avoid any additional fees for refueling.
+Always stop to top up the gas tank before returning your rental car to the agency.
+You’ll avoid additional fees for refueling.

-Booking your rental car ahead of time will not only save you from future headaches — you can get the right vehicle and avoid long lines — but it also can save you money.
+Booking your rental car ahead of time allows you to get the right vehicle, avoid long lines and potentially save money.
 This is especially important if you intend to travel around a major holiday.

-Prior to receiving the keys to your rental, you will likely be offered a number of add-ons.
-Options like a GPS, toll plan, access to XM radio or even car seats.
-It’s best to avoid these add-ons, unless necessary, to save money.
+Before receiving the keys to your rental, you will likely be offered several add-ons.
+Options may include a GPS, toll plan, access to XM radio or even car seats.
+Skip these options if you can to save money.